Brazelton-Lab/bio_utils/Documentation/Core_Documentation/Documentation_Overview.md

 [Script_Requirements](Script_Requirements.md): A practical guide to how scripts in bio_utils should be formatted and what they should include.
 This document can be seen as the pragmatic version of [Philosophy](Philosophy.md).

+[Sub_Package_Requirements](Sub_Package_Requirements.md): A practical guide on when to make a enw sub-package and what it must include.